electric-sql/electric/examples/write-patterns/patterns/4-through-the-db/README.md

 - shared, persistent optimistic state
 - automatic change detection and background sync

-The implementation builds on the approach of storing optimistic state in a local [PGlite](https://electric-sql.com/product/pglite) database, introduced in the [combine on read](../../3-combine-on-read) pattern and extends it to automatically manage optimistic state lifecycle, present a single table interface for reads and writes and auto-sync the local writes.
+The implementation builds on the approach of storing optimistic state in a local [PGlite](https://electric-sql.com/product/pglite) database, introduced in the [shared persistent optimistic state](../../3-shared-persistent) pattern and extends it to automatically manage optimistic state lifecycle, present a single table interface for reads and writes and auto-sync the local writes.

 Specifically, we:

-1. sync data into an immutable table, persist optimistic state in a shadow table and combine the two on read using a view
+1. sync data into an immutable table
+2. persist optimistic state in a shadow table
+3. combine the two on read using a view

+Plus for the write path sync, we:

-4. detect local writes, write them into a log of change messages and send these to the server
+4. detect local writes
+5. write them into a change log table
+6. POST the changes to the API server

 ## Benefits

-This provides full offline support, shared optimistic state and allows your components to purely interact with the local database.
+This provides full offline support, shared optimistic state and allows your components to interact purely with the local database.
+No coding over the network is needed.
 Data fetching and sending is abstracted away behind the Electric sync (for reads) and the change message log (for writes).

 Good use-cases include: